siemens/edgeshark/README.md

 > ⚠ This quick start deployment will **expose TCP port 5001** also to clients
 > external to your host.
 Make sure to have proper network protection in place.

+If you want to live capture traffic using Wireshark, please [download the csharg extcap plugin](https://github.com/siemens/cshargextcap/releases) for the OS/distribution and install it.

 ### Siemens Industrial Edge

 Please head over to our